Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

-\keicomment{Importantly, in both the Suzuki--Trotter and randomized LCU cases, the resource ratio $M_g/\mathcal{R}$ scales as $O(1/\gamma')$ as $\gamma'$ decreases (i.e., as gate fidelity improves).
-This can be understood intuitively as follows.
+Importantly, in the Suzuki--Trotter case, and in the RLCU case until the ratio saturates at $O((\beta t)^2)$ for $\sqrt{\gamma'}\,\beta t \le 1$, the resource ratio $M_g/\mathcal{R}$ increases as $\gamma'$ decreases (i.e., as gate fidelity improves).
 Suppose the per-gate error rate is $\gamma$.
-To remove the noise-induced bias via PEC, the noise model must be determined to a precision higher than $\gamma$ itself; otherwise, the residual characterization error would dominate the mitigated result.
-Consequently, the sampling cost required for noise-model characterization scales inversely with $\gamma$, explaining the observed growth of $M_g/\mathcal{R}$ in the high-fidelity regime.}
+To remove the noise-induced bias via PEC, the noise model must be determined to a precision higher than $\gamma$ itself.
+Otherwise, the residual characterization error would dominate the error-mitigated result.
+Consequently, from \cref{eq:gst_scaling}, the characterization cost scales as $M_g = O(\gamma^{-2})$, while the simulation cost $\mathcal{R}$ grows only as $O(\gamma^{-1})$ through the optimal depth, so the ratio $M_g/\mathcal{R}$ grows in the high-fidelity regime.